Virus quantification: Hemagglutination assay

-Bicinchoninic acid assay
+Bicinchoninic acid (BCA) assay

-The bicinchoninic acid assay (BCA) is based on a simple colorimetric measurement and is the most common protein quantification assay.
-BCA is similar to the Lowry or Bradford protein assays and was first made commercially available by Pierce, which is now owned by Thermo Fisher Scientific.
+The bicinchoninic acid assay (BCA; a.k.a.
+Smith assay) is based on a simple colorimetric measurement and is a commonly used protein quantification assay.

+BCA is similar to the Lowry or Bradford protein assays.
+The BCA assay reagent was first developed and made commercially by Pierce Chemical Company (now owned by Thermo Fisher Scientific) which held the patent until 2006.

 In the BCA assay, a protein's peptide bonds quantitatively reduce Cu2+ to Cu1+, which produces a light blue color.
-BCA chelates Cu1+ at a 2:1 ratio resulting in a more intensely colored species that absorbs at 562 nm.
+BCA chelates Cu1+ at a 2:1 ratio resulting in a more intensely colored species that absorbs at562 nm.
 Absorbance of a sample at 562 nm is used to determine the bulk protein concentration in the sample.
 Assay results are compared with known standard curves after analysis with a spectrophotometer or plate reader.
 Total assay time is 30 minutes to one hour.
-While this assay is ubiquitous and fast, it lacks specificity since it counts all protein, the virus preparation to be quantified must contain very low levels host cell proteins.
+While this assay is ubiquitous and fast, it lacks specificity to viral proteins since it counts all protein in the sample.
+Thus the virus preparation to be quantified must be highly purified, and free from host, serum, carrier or other proteins.